WojciechMatuszewski/programming-notes/aws-serverless.md

 RDS is the name for relational data bases.
 They have 2 key features:

 -   Multi-AZ for disaster recovery, this is basically means that when your database fails, Amazon will dynamically update EC2 DNS to point to the other database.
 -   Read-Replicas for performance.
 One database is connected to the other one.
     That second one holds copies of your writes to the first one.
 In case of failure Amazon **will not** handle it automatically here.

 ### NoSql/JSON

+Mainly `dynamoDB`.

+### Aurora

+-   AWS solution for Relational-Database
+-   Much faster than eg. `MySQL`
+-   Costs much less than traditional relational database
+-   Compatible with existing relational databases

+### Misc

+#### RedShift

+Amazon's answer for data warehousing, doing online analytics processing with very complex queries.

+#### Elastic Cache

+Sits between your website and database.
+Basically cache as a service.
+Basically is a Redis (or Memcached) managed by AWS.